 If you’re visiting Singapore and want a Chinese Tea fix, Tea Chapter certainly fits the bill.
-This Chinese Teahouse is located just south of Chinatown and not only supplies a place to sit down and relax whilst enjoying a Chinese Tea Ceremony, there is also a shop that sells tea and teaware.
-What’s more there are classes and courses on Chinese Tea available.
+This Chinese Teahouse is located just south of Chinatown and not only supplies a place to sit down and relax whilst enjoying a Chinese Tea Ceremony, but there is also a shop that sells tea and teaware.
+What’s more, there are classes and courses on Chinese Tea available.

 What Is A Chinese Teahouse?

-The easiest way to describe a Chinese Teahouse is basically an eastern version of a cafe.
+The easiest way to describe a Chinese Teahouse is an eastern version of a cafe.
 Teahouses, obviously, serve a variety of teas, as well as a range of other refreshments.
 They are a place for people to meet, relax and just generally catch up with each other.
 Tea drinking in Teahouses is a social event with complex rituals and ceremonies.

 Making Tea In A Teahouse

-To make the Tea, first the pot is stuffed with the appropriate leaves and water is boiled over a flame.
+To make the tea, first, the pot is stuffed with the appropriate leaves and water is boiled over a flame.
 The server waits for the water to reach the optimum temperature for the tea being served – experts can tell the temperature of the water by the size of the bubbles produced.

-About Tea Chapter, Singapore
+About Tea Chapter

-Tea Chapter Teahouse was set up by thirteen tea enthusiasts on 1st October 1989.
+The Tea Chapter Teahouse was set up by thirteen tea enthusiasts on 1st October 1989.
 Not long after Tea Chapter was established they had a visit from Queen Elizabeth II of England – a fact they like to shout about, with pictures in the teahouse and on the website.
 You can even sit in the same chair that the Queen sat in.
 There have been many more famous visitors since then.

 Tea Chapter focuses on education and service.
 There are courses you can take on tea and all of their tea is served by trained and qualified staff.
-An experienced Grand Tea Master oversees the Teahouse, who also gives talks and workshops.
+An experienced Grand Tea Master oversees the Teahouse, and also gives talks and workshops.

 The Chinese name for Tea Chapter Teahouse comes from their mission statement and roughly translates as “Be Knowledgeable in Tea and Promoting the Culture of Tea”.
 The English name ‘Tea Chapter” is meant to mean that new chapters in tea culture are being opened.